1. Home

 Career path and progression

-With experience, you could become a supervisor or manager.
+With experience, you could become a supervisor or manager at an animal centre.

-You could become self-employed and run your own business like dog walking, puppy training or pet sitting.
-You may be able to open your own kennels or cattery or set up an animal rescue charity.
+You could be self-employed and run your own business, like dog walking, animal day care or pet sitting services.
+You may be able to open your own kennels or cattery, or set up an animal rescue charity.

-You could also use your experience to move into other animal care careers, like veterinary nursing, or find work in a conservation or wildlife park.
-There may also be opportunities to go into animal training, for example as an assistance dog instructor.
+You could also use your experience to move into related careers, like veterinary nursing, or find work in a conservation or wildlife park.
+There may also be opportunities to go into animal training as an assistance dog instructor.

 Current opportunities